Thickness profiles of giant soap films: Theoretical description of the soap films during their generation

 The extraction rate can thus be related to the local tension in the film, and using Eq. \eqref{Eq_relation-surface-tension_and_extension_thickness}, to its deformation:

 and $k$ a numerical prefactor which theoretical value, deduced from Eq. \eqref{eq:Frankel_deltagamma}, is $k=0.13$.

 The above equation assumes that the surface tension in the menisci is everywhere equal to the reference surface tension $\gamma_0$.
 This is a strong assumption, especially for the lateral menisci.
 If these menisci are not sufficiently effective surfactant reservoirs and become depleted, there can be a large error in the extraction velocity of the side films.
-To overcome this difficulty, we have chosen to use $k$ as a fitting parameter.
+To overcome this difficulty, we have chosen to use \ER{$\beta$} as a fitting parameter.
 For the physical situation studied in this article, the theoretical prediction of $\beta$ with the Eq. \eqref{eq:U_Fr_meniscus_low_simus} is: $\beta = 2.
 63$~m/s, with $E = 22$~mN/m \cite{Kim2017}, whereas the fitted value will be $\beta = 0.25 \pm 0.05$~m/s.
 Note that this expression is only valid for a positive extraction velocity, so for a stretched film, at a tension higher than its surrounding meniscus.

-As previously discussed, the first moments of the film extraction is not described by this process and an initial film of uniform reference thickness is used as the initial condition.
-During the dynamics, some new film elements are added in the system, thus increasing the range value for the Lagrangian coordinate $x$ which varies between $x=0$ at the top and $x=H_0(t)$ at the bottom.
-The film extraction at the velocity $U_{Fr} (H_0)$ is associated to the increase of $H_0$ at the rate
+During the dynamics, some new film elements are added in the system, thus increasing the range value for the Lagrangian coordinate $x$ which varies between $x=0$ at the top and $x=H_0(t)$ at the bottom. \ER{The extraction rate $U_{\text{Fr}} (H_0)$} is associated to the increase of $H_0$ at the rate

 The thickness $h_{\text{Fr}}$ of the extracted film elements is governed by Eq. \eqref{eq:Frankel_deltagamma} and thus depends on the local deformation $\epsilon (H_0)$ through Eq. \eqref{eq:U_Fr_meniscus_low_simus}.
 The reference thickness $h_0$ can then be computed at $x= H_0(t)$ using Eq. \eqref{Eq_def_epsilon}